Étaples: The Middle Ages

 During the ninth century the coast was subject to raids and settlement by Norsemen.
 From their point of view, this off-shore site, protected by mud flats and marsh, was ideal as a base from which to conduct raids elsewhere, assemble the booty and ship it home.

 In 1172, Matthew of Alsace, Count of Boulogne, built a fortress on the old Roman site.
 In 1193, King Philip Augustus made it the main port of his northern fleet after the southern end of the County of Boulogne (The Boulonnais) was added to the royal domain, forming the only direct access to this coast from royal lands in the hinterland.

 Étaples was to suffer particularly during the Hundred Years War, owing to its proximity to the English landing places a little further north.
 Edward III of England burnt the port in 1346 as he was returning from the Battle of Crécy.
 In 1351 it was sacked by Roger Mortimer, 2nd Earl of March and burned in 1359 by Edward's son, John of Gaunt.
 There were sieges in 1378 and 1435 and it was burnt again in 1455 and 1546.
 To complete its disasters, the town had a severe outbreak of the plague in 1596.

 The Renaissance onwards

 On 3 November 1492, the castle was the scene of the signing of the Treaty of Étaples between Charles VIII of France and Henry VII of England.
+Henry had invaded France in 1492 to claim the French throne.
+However, he withdrew following the signing of the Treaty of Étaples, under which Charles agreed both to pay him a large subsidy and to cease supporting the Yorkist pretender Perkin Warbeck.

 At the time of the Field of the Cloth of Gold, the diplomatic meeting near Calais between Francis I of France and Henry VIII of England, Francis stayed in the castle of Étaples.
 The meeting took place at Balinghem from 7 to 24 June 1520 and Francis slept at the castle on the 27th.
 Louis XIV was received there on 26 May 1637 and it was dismantled around 1641.